-9. Dinner for Two.
-Your Place.
+10. Dinner for two.
+Your place.
 Dress: Optional.

-And hey, if you’re stuck home with kids who aren’t going anywhere, check out Stacie’s ideas for 3 family Valentine’s dinners that turn into romantic dinners for two later.
+And hey, if you’re stuck home with kids who aren’t going anywhere, check out these ideas for 3 family Valentine’s dinners that turn into romantic dinners for two later.
 Clever!

 Tread carefully with gift cards, which may not send the intended Valentine’s Day message, i.e. “I’ve thought long and hard about this because you mean so much to me.”

-For the generous of heart, try a charity gift card from your Valentine’s favorite charity or from Charity Choice (above) which lets you choose from more than 1,000 charities.
+Try a charity gift card from your Valentine’s favorite charity or from Charity Choice which lets you choose from more than 1,000 charities.
 The physical card ships next business day but you’ll pay for overnight delivery.

 Instead, send as an ecard, or print out the gift certificate and paste it into a real card.
 Talk about having a heart for Valentine’s Day.